influxdata/influxdb-observability/README.md

 View the dependency graph.
 Click "System Architecture".

+Grafana is available at http://localhost:3000.
+The default username and password are both `admin`.
+The default datasource of flightSQL is already confgiured.

+**Note: You can find a dashboard to import under `demo/grafana/dashboards/Open Telemetry-1681814438598.json`**

+If you would like to access the Trace node tree.
+Then Make sure to enable it within the Jaeger datasource.
+Head to data sources and click on the Jaeger datasource.
+Then enable `Enable Node Graph`.
+Then click save and test.

 The images `otelcol-influxdb` and `jaeger-influxdb` are automatically built and pushed to Docker at https://hub.docker.com/r/jacobmarble/otelcol-influxdb and https://hub.docker.com/r/jacobmarble/jaeger-influxdb .